githedgehog/docs/docs/vlab/demo.md

 # Demo on VLAB

+Goal of this demo is to show how to use VPCs, attach and peer them and test connectivity between the servers.
+Examples are based on the default VLAB topology.

 You can find instructions on how to setup VLAB in the [Overview](overview.md) and [Running VLAB](running.md) sections.

 ## Default topology